zetavg/chromium-website/site/chromium-os/developer-library/guides/kernel/kernel-rebase-notes/index.md

 Once we merge in chromes-verity-v3.2 topic branch, then we can rebuild normally.

-Then get the kernel to spew it's verbage to the console.
+Then get the kernel to spew its verbiage to the console.
 Here's the list the parameters to modify:

 *   quiet : delete this one